 What does being dependent mean?

-A dependent person is someone who has lost their independence to a certain degree, and requires assistance with basic needs, such as washing, eating or mobility.
+A dependent person is someone who has lost their independence to a certain level, and requires assistance with basic needs, such as washing, eating or mobility.

 Under the Ley de Dependencia, there are four recognised types of dependencies: